 Burton Barrager (Physics of Roller Coasters) is a co-instructor in the Physics of Roller Coasters class with Jeff Armentrout.
-He teaches 7th grade Life Science and 8th grade Earth Science for the Northshore School District at Leota Junior High in Woodinville, WA.
-Burton has a B.S. degree in Oceanography and a Master’s in Teaching degree from the University of Washington.
-He also earned National Board Certification for Professional Teaching Standards in 2006.
+He teaches 7th grade Environmental Practices and 8th grade Earth Science for Eastside Preparatory School in Kirkland, WA.
+Burton has a B.S. degree in Oceanography and a Master’s in Teaching degree, both from the University of Washington.
+He also renewed his National Board Certification for Professional Teaching Standards in 2015.

-Jeff Burgard (Chemistry!
-Ecology!
-Drama! – Puget Sound in the Year 2050) is a National Board Certified Science Teacher and an international presenter.
+Jeff Burgard (Chemistry, Ecology, Drama!) is a National Board Certified Science Teacher and an international presenter.
 He has been involved in teaching science for over 20 years, with remarkable success in boosting student motivation and achievement in his science classes.
 He has taught elementary and high school students, but has spent most of his career in middle schools.
 From 1991- 2002, he taught in California where he applied Quality Management Principles in public and charter school classrooms in all subject areas.
 In 1999 he wrote Continuous Improvement in the Science Classroom and from 2002-2008 he traveled extensively within and outside the country to work with other teachers.
 He has conducted workshops and seminars in 27 states and five countries and helped public, private, charter and home school environments align standards based assessment, increase student learning and enthusiasm as well as improve organizational practices.
 In 2008, he went back into the classroom full time.
 He now teaches 8th grade science near Seattle, Washington as well as conducts workshops in the summers and during breaks.

-Bill Carty (Word!
-A) is originally from Maine and was educated at Dartmouth College (B.A.) and UNC Wilmington (M.F.A.).
-He is the author of Huge Cloudy (forthcoming from Octopus Books, 2018) and the chapbook Refugium.
+Bill Carty (Graphic Novels, Poetry, and More!) is originally from Maine and was educated at Dartmouth College (B.A.) and UNC Wilmington (M.F.A.).
+He is the author of Huge Cloudy (Octopus Books, 2019) and the chapbook Refugium.
 He has received poetry fellowships from the Fine Arts Work Center in Provincetown, Artist Trust, the Richard Hugo House, the Sorting Room, and Jack Straw, as well as the 2017 Emily Dickinson Award from the Poetry Society of America.

-Peter Donaldson (Chemistry!
-Ecology!
-Drama! – Puget Sound in the Year 2050) is the Director for Sustainability Ambassadors, coaching student leaders, teacher leaders, and community leaders to drive collective impact at the intersection between educating for sustainability in the core curriculum and empowering students to design, implement and report measurable improvements in sustainable community conditions.
+Peter Donaldson (Chemistry, Ecology, Drama!) is the Director for Sustainability Ambassadors, coaching student leaders, teacher leaders, and community leaders to drive collective impact at the intersection between educating for sustainability in the core curriculum and empowering students to design, implement and report measurable improvements in sustainable community conditions.
 Classroom rigor meets community impact.
 Peter is a strategic storyteller with over 30 years of experience in theater, public speaking, curriculum design, community facilitation, and classroom instruction from grade school to college.
 Once, with a full beard, he toured the nation in character as Leonardo da Vinci asking the question, “Are we in a new Renaissance?”

-Natalie Janson (I Think So!) is a graduate student perusing her Masters of Education in Social and Cultural Foundations at UW.
-Natalie is working with the UW Center for Philosophy for Children as a 2017-2018 Fellow.
+Natalie Janson (I Think So!) is a graduate student pursuing her Masters of Education in Social and Cultural Foundations at UW.
+Natalie worked with the UW Center for Philosophy for Children as a 2017-2018 Fellow.
 She is a Washington State certified teacher and taught third grade prior to graduate school.
 In her free time, Natalie likes rock climbing, sewing and arts and crafts.

 Jinda Rosmann (Introduction to Robotics) teaches Science and Math at Inglewood Middle School in Sammamish, co-coached a championship FLL Robotics team for several years, taught in the QUEST (gifted) program and has led a “getting ready” life skills program for transitioning students, as well as many science-oriented programs for students from 5 to 15.
 After discovering her love of teaching, Jinda earned her MAT at Seattle Pacific University and is now pursuing her National Board Certification in Middle Level Science.
 Jinda is fascinated by the various ways our minds work and learn.
 She enjoys assisting students in exploring their own multiple intelligences while developing the skills that leverage their strengths and build a foundation for success.

-Jenny Shibayama (Physics of Roller Coasters) is a co-instructor for the Physics of Roller Coasters class.
-She teaches 7th grade Life Science and 8th grade Earth Science at Canyon Park Junior High in the Northshore School District.
+Jenny Shibayama (Physics of Roller Coasters) teaches 7th grade Life Science and 8th grade Earth Science at Canyon Park Junior High in the Northshore School District.
 Jenny recently earned her National Boards Certificate in Science and earned her B.S. in Zoology and Masters in Teaching from the University of Washington.
 Jenny enjoys hiking, camping and biking in the mountains and at the beach.